-6. Wipe down rim of Instant Pot with a clean, dry paper towel.
+6. Wipe down the rim of the Instant Pot with a clean, dry paper towel.
 (This helps prevent any burn warnings.)

-7. Place lid on your Instant Pot.
+7. Place the lid on your Instant Pot.
 Set to High pressure for 8 minutes.

-8. While the soup is cooking, in a small bowl, whisk together 2 tablespoons milk and cornstarch to make a slurry.
+8. While the soup is cooking, whisk together 2 tablespoons of milk and cornstarch to make a slurry in a small bowl.

-9. When timer goes off, carefully do a quick release.
+9. When the timer goes off, carefully do a quick release.

-10. Then remove lid from pot releasing any remaining pressure.
-Set to Sauté.
+10. Then remove the lid from the pot, releasing any remaining pressure.
+Set to Sauté setting.

 11. Pour in the slurry, remaining 1 cup milk, and cream.